freakout42/formax/README.md

 ==========
-A form is a fill-in-the-blanks template on your computer screen that allows you to enter, update, delete and query informationin a database.
+A form is a fill-in-the-blanks template on your computer screen that allows you to enter, update, delete and query information in a database.
 Forms are composed of blocks, records and fields.

 Basic tasks